ParallelMaths/parallel/pages/8-14-ma-kettle.md

 Alternatively, you can remember π with the fraction 22/7.

 ::: problem id=1_1 marks=1
-__1.1.__ How accurate is 22/7 compared to the true value of π?
+__1.1.__ How much does 22/7 differ from the true value of π?
 You will need to start by finding the difference between the two number, then dividing by π, then converting to a percentage.